3 Weeks In Cambodia and Vietnam Itinerary

 The most common way to get around Cambodia is to take a domestic flight or bus.
 Within the city, tuk-tuks are the most common mode of transportation.
 But before you hop in, let the driver know where you are going and agree on the price to avoid hassle or overcharge.

 On the other hand, getting around Vietnam is much easier.
-There is plenty of app for ride-hailing to use, Grab is the most popular, followed by GoViet, GoJek, and Be.
+There are plenty of apps for ride-hailing to use, Grab is the most popular, followed by GoViet, GoJek, and Be.
 When you use these apps, you can either pay by cash or set up your car.
 You can also choose between booking a car or a motorbike.

 MUST-SEE PLACES IN CAMBODIA AND VIETNAM (pinned map)